algbio/metaflow/README.md

 Run the following command:

-	./metaflow input.lgf Genome_File.txt
+	./metaflow -m input.lgf -g Genome_File.txt -c metaflow.config

 where

 - **input.lgf**: the input file prepared from a read alignment file (see the previous section, **Preparing the input**)
 - **Genome_File.txt**: a file containing the genomes in the reference database and their lengths.
 We provide one for NCBI database in the folder **NCBI**, retrieved on June 10, 2015.
 If you are using different or updated database, you need to update or change the genome file to incorporate all the reference genomes.
 This file format is explained in Section **Genome file** below.
+- **metaflow.config**: the configuration file (see below)

 #### Example

-	./metaflow Example/MCF_Sample_100.blast.lgf NCBI/NCBI_Ref_Genome.txt
+	./metaflow -m Example/MCF_Sample_100.blast.lgf -g NCBI/NCBI_Ref_Genome.txt -c metaflow.config

 ## Configuration file

-You can configure some parameters of *MetaFlow* by editting the file *MCF.config* (which must be in the same directory as the executable).
+You can configure some parameters of *MetaFlow* by editting the file *metaflow.config* (which you must pass to metaflow with the parameter -c).
 The list of all these parameters and their meaning is described in the Supplementary Material of the paper.
 The main ones are the following ones.
 Decrease their value if the sample has low coverage (but false positives may be introduced).

 - **REQUIRED_MIN_ABUNDANCE** For any species, if the absolute abundance is lower than REQUIRED_MIN_ABUNDANCE, then that species is considered an outlier and will be removed (default=**0.3**).
 - **REQUIRED_AVERAGE_CHUNKS_COVERAGE** For any species, if the average coverage of its chunks (number of reads/number of chunks) is lower than REQUIRED_AVERAGE_CHUNKS_COVERAGE, then the species is considered an outlier and will be removed (default=**2**).